jolzee/leopard-chat-ui-teneo/README.md

 # chat-teneo-vue

-> A Teneo Chat Client based on Vue and Vuetify :zap:
+> A Teneo Chat Client based on Vue and Vuetify
 >
 > This chat application **should not be used in production**.
 It primary use is to quickly expose a Teneo CAI Chat client over an IFRAME of another site.
 The client allows you to define any number of configurations that are all stored in localstorage.